pietrobraione/jbse/README.md

 The runtime dependencies that are automatically resolved by Maven and included in the build path are:

-* [Javassist](http://jboss-javassist.github.io/javassist/) is used by JBSE for all the bytecode manipulation tasks.
+* [Javassist](http://jboss-javassist.github.io/javassist/), that is used by JBSE for all the bytecode manipulation tasks.
 * The `tools.jar` library, that is part of every JDK 8 setup (note, *not* of the JRE).

-Finally JBSE also needs to interact at runtime an external numeric solver for pruning infeasible program paths.
+Finally, JBSE also needs to interact at runtime with an external numeric solver for pruning infeasible program paths.
 JBSE works well with [Z3](https://github.com/Z3Prover/z3) and, to a less extent, with [CVC4](http://cvc4.cs.stanford.edu/), but any SMT solver that supports the AUFNIRA logic should work.
 The dependency on the solver is not handled by Maven so you need to download and install at least one of them on the machine that runs JBSE.
 We strongly advise to use Z3 because it is what we routinely use.

 There is a known bug that prevents JBSE to interact with the solver if it is installed in a path containing spaces.
 Please don't do that until the bug is fixed.

 ### Working under Eclipse ###

 If you work (as us) under Eclipse 2018-09, you must install the egit Eclipse plugin (you will find it in the Eclipse Marketplace), the m2e plugin (also in the Eclipse Marketplace), and the m2e connector for javacc-maven-plugin.
 The last one must be installed manually: Select the menu Help > Install new software..., click the "Add" button to add a new site, and insert the URL `http://objectledge.github.io/maven-extensions/connectors/updates/development/` in the field "Location" (in the field "Name" you can give any name you want, but we advise to call it "Objectledge Maven extensions update site").
 Press "OK", and then select the newly added update site in the "Work with" box.
-Finally, select "objectledge.org m2e connectors" > "m2e connector for javacc-maven-plugin": The version must be at least 1.2.0.*, or it will not work with the current version of m2e.
+Finally, select "objectledge.org m2e connectors" > "m2e connector for javacc-maven-plugin": The version must be at least 1.2.0.x, or it will not work with the current version of m2e.

 Before importing JBSE under Eclipse, be sure that the default Eclipse JRE is the JRE subdirectory of a full JDK 8 setup, *not* a standalone (i.e., not part of a JDK) JRE.
-Otherwise, Maven will not be able to find the `tools.jar` according to the recipe indicated in the POM file.
+Otherwise, Eclipse will compile JBSE but fail to run it.

 Once done all of the above, you are ready to import JBSE under Eclipse: